cnio-bu/bollito/tutorials/pbmc/README.md

 - __*k* parameter__: used to generate the kNN graph.
 In our analysis the default value was chosen (*k* = 20).
 - **Clustering resolution**: these numbers are directly related to the granularity of the clustering analysis or in other words, the number of clusters.
 The higher the resolution, the more clusters we obtain.
 The analysis can be applied to one or more resolutions.
 And it is always interesting to check the behaviour of the clustering on (at least) one high and one low resolutions.
-We decided to chose these resolutions: 0.2, 0.4, 0.8, 1.2 and 1.6.
+We decided to chose the following resolutions: 0.2, 0.4, 0.8, 1.2 and 1.6.

 > TIP: we recommend choosing a range of resolutions according to the number of expected clusters.